Loupi/Frontenac/README.md

 A .NET port of the [Tinkerpop Stack](http://www.tinkerpop.com/).

 ## News
+* 2014-03-09
+ * Frontenac.Blueprints 2.3.6 released.
+ * Gremling (alpha) library now included in Nuget Package.
+ * Available operators are: Both, In, InE, Loop, Map, Out, OutE, V.
+ * Added proxy helpers to Gremlinq to ease mapping of entitites to edges and vertices.

+* 2013-12-09
+ * Frontenac.Blueprints 2.3.5 released.
+ * IElement now inherits from IDictionary<string, object> interface.
+ * Added DictionaryElement class to ease implementation of IElement.

 * 2013-09-09
  * Frontenac.Blueprints 2.3.4 released.
  * Blueprint interfaces are now enforced with code contracts.